 Cost of Living in Chicago

-The cost of living in Chicago is more expensive than the U.S. average.
-Use these tools below to see how far your current budget will go in Chicago.
+The cost of living in Chicago is only slightly more expensive than the U.S. average.
+Chicago residents pay a bit more for groceries, utilities, housing, and especially transportation.
+Use the tools below to see how far your current budget will go in Chicago.

 Chicago Real Estate

 Chicago has 868 neighborhoods to choose from.
-Real estate in the heart of the city is some of the most expensive in the country.
-Use these links to learn more about the real estate opportunities available in Chicago.
+Real estate in the heart of the city is some of the most expensive in the country, but the median home cost for Chicago only slightly higher than the United States average.
+The cost of rent is very close to the national average at $1,139 per month for a typical two-bedroom apartment.

 Chicago has over 108,000 hotel rooms, ranging from bed and breakfasts to luxury high-rises.
-Chicago was recently named for the “#1 Hotel in the U.S.” by readers of the Conde Nast Traveler.
+Virgin Hotels Chicago was named “#1 Hotel in the U.S.” by readers of the Conde Nast Traveler in 2016.
 Use these links to find accommodations for your next trip to the city.

-If you truly want to get a feel for the restaurant scene in Chicago, you need to attend the annual Taste of Chicago.
+If you truly want to get a feel for the restaurant scene in Chicago, you need to attend the annual Taste of Chicago food festival.
 It is your chance to try a dish from one of over 7,300 of the restaurants in the city in one place.
 And, don’t forget to try the food Chicago is famous for: Chicago-style deep-dish pizza, and Chicago-style hot dogs.

 Things To Do in Chicago